-- Housing Needs Assessment.
-An analysis of the demographic, household, and housing market characteristics and trends. - Market and Governmental Constraints.
-A review of potential market, governmental, and other constraints to meeting the identified housing needs. - Housing Resources.
-An evaluation of the land, financial, and other resources available to address housing needs. - Housing Objectives and Policies.
+- Market and Governmental Constraints.
+A review of potential market, governmental, and other constraints to meeting the identified housing needs. - Financial and Administrative Housing Resources.
+An evaluation of the land, financial, and other resources available to address housing needs. - Housing, Goals Policies, and Programs.
 A set of objectives and policies to address the housing needs.

 Seismic and Safety Elements: These elements identify seismic and safety hazards and discuss strategies for reducing disasters.
-Due to the close relationship between the Seismic and Safety Elements, they are considered together in identifying the location and type of development permitted in the City, in developing building standards, and in providing services to City residents, such as community safety programs that reduce the potential for loss of life, injuries, and property damage associated with natural and man-induced hazards.
+Due to the close relationship between the Seismic and Safety Elements, they are considered together in identifying the location and type of development permitted in the City, in developing building standards, and in providing services to Irvine residents, such as community safety programs that reduce the potential for loss of life, injuries, and property damage associated with natural and man-induced hazards.
 These hazards include fire, floods, geologic hazards, and aircraft operations.

-Cultural Resources Element: This element recognizes the importance of historical, archaeological, and paleontological resources in the City of Irvine and establishes a process for their early identification, consideration, and where appropriate, preservation.
+Cultural Resources Element: This element recognizes the importance of historical, archaeological, and paleontological resources in Irvine and establishes a process for their early identification, consideration, and where appropriate, preservation.